FreeCAD/FreeCAD-documentation/wiki/Workbench_creation.md

     """My new command"""

     def GetResources(self):
-        return {'Pixmap'  : 'My_Command_Icon', # the name of a svg file available in the resources 'Accel' : "Shift+S", # a default shortcut (optional) 'MenuText': "My New Command",
+        return {"Pixmap"  : "My_Command_Icon", # the name of a svg file available in the resources "Accel"   : "Shift+S", # a default shortcut (optional) "MenuText": "My New Command",
-                'ToolTip' : "What my new command does"}
+                "ToolTip" : "What my new command does"}

     def Activated(self):
         """Do something here"""